Dynamoid/dynamoid/README.md

 # Dynamoid

+You are viewing the README for the unreleased version 2 of Dynamoid.

+For version 1.3.x use the [1-3-stable branch](https://github.com/Dynamoid/Dynamoid/blob/1-3-stable/README.md).

 Dynamoid is an ORM for Amazon's DynamoDB for Ruby applications.
 It provides similar functionality to ActiveRecord and improves on Amazon's existing